wanted2/caineng.in/www/_posts/2021-04-03-aws-lambda-spacy-mxnet-possible-but-shouldnt.md

 Managed services like Amazon Sagemaker [4] provides a consistent and powerful platform to train and deploy machine learning models.
 Another managed service is AWS Lambda [1] can serve as the integration to API Gateway, which handles and responds to requests upon connections to other services.
-It seems that it is a natural way to put a simple and stupid function in Lambda's handler bodies.
+It seems that it is a natural way to put a simplistic function in Lambda's handler bodies.
 But it also seems like there is no such enforcement for the complexity of the bodies.
 In other words, we can put anything in them and pay-as-we-go.